firebolt-db/godocs/docs/Overview/understanding-engine-fundamentals.md

 ## Monitoring Engine Usage
 You can use the following observability views to understand the current engine usage and utilization:  1) engine_metrics_history and 2) engine_running_queries.
 The information provided by these two information_schema views can be used to decide whether you need to change the engine configuration (Type, Nodes or Clusters) based on the needs of your workload.

-The engine_metrics_history view <<< include URL  >>> gathers engine resource utilization metrics such as CPU and RAM consumption at a given time (snapshot).
+The [engine_metrics_history](../sql_reference/information-schema/engine-metrics-history.md) view gathers engine resource utilization metrics such as CPU and RAM consumption at a given time (snapshot).
 Utilization snapshots are captured every 30 seconds and retained for 30 days, allowing users to understand engine utilization and consumption trends.

-The engine_running_queries view <<< include URL >>> exposes information about queries currently running or waiting to be run in the system.
+The [engine_running_queries](../sql_reference/information-schema/engine-running-queries.md) view exposes information about queries currently running or waiting to be run in the system.
 Based on the number of queries that are queued and waiting to be executed, you can modify the engine configuration that best fits your performance requirements.

-To understand how this information can help with engine resizing, see [Working with Engines](../Guides/working-with-engines/working-with-engines.md).
+To understand how this information can help with engine resizing, see [Working with Engines](../Guides/working-with-engines/sizing-engines.md).

 ## Engine Governance and Security